shabtronic/Android-EBike-Utils/README.md

 # Thoughts on Kotlin

-240 lines of code to display a button, a line of text and read a Phone sensor.
+Took me 24 hours of faffing about to produce 240 lines of code to display a button, a line of text and read a Phone sensor.
 Feels like classic over-engineering a SDK into a bloated unwieldy mess :)